Can I Have A Positive Ovulation Test But Not Ovulate?

 5. If your cycle runs between 28 and 40 days, your ovulation may range between days 14 and 26.
 Because the kits usually provide only five to nine days' worth of tests, you’ll need to buy at least two kits a month.

 6. Be sure to read the results of the test within the time frame stated in the instructions.
 If the test line is lighter than the control line, test again the next day at the same time.
 We recommend that you test twice a day with about 10 hours between the testing.
 If you test at 10 am you can test again at 8 pm.
-Testing will ensure that you will not miss your surge if you have a shorter than normal LH surge.
+Testing twice will ensure that you don't miss your surge if you have a shorter than average LH surge.